tatealive/claimclam/receipt-ms/docs/ARCHITECTURE.md

 ## System Overview

-The Receipt Management System is built as a single-page application (SPA) using React 18 with TypeScript, following modern frontend architecture patterns.
+The ClaimClam Receipt Management System is built as a single-page application (SPA) using React 18 with TypeScript, following modern frontend architecture patterns.
 The application is designed to be stateless on the server side, with all data persistence handled client-side through localStorage.

 ## 📊 System Flow Diagram